RoboticsLabURJC/2017-tfm-vanessa-fernandez/docs/weeks/week3_4.md

 ## First exampke of LSTM

-To implement a first simple example of this kind of networks a tutorial (https://www.knowledgemapper.com/knowmap/knowbook/jasdeepchhabra94@gmail.comUnderstandingLSTMinTensorflow(MNISTdataset) has been followed in which we discover how to develop an LSTM network in tensorflow.
+To implement a first simple example of this kind of networks a [tutorial] (https://www.knowledgemapper.com/knowmap/knowbook/jasdeepchhabra94@gmail.comUnderstandingLSTMinTensorflow(MNISTdataset)) has been followed in which we discover how to develop an LSTM network in tensorflow.
 In this example, we use MNIST as our dataset.
-The result of this implementation can be found in https://github.com/RoboticsURJC-students/2017-tfm-vanessa-fernandez/blob/master/Examples%20Deep%20Learning/LSTM/Tensorflow/lstm_mnist.py.
+The result of this implementation can be found in [Github](https://github.com/RoboticsURJC-students/2017-tfm-vanessa-fernandez/blob/master/Examples%20Deep%20Learning/LSTM/Tensorflow/lstm_mnist.py).